homepunk/fields-error-handler/README.md

 ```
 ### Custom validation conditions
 ------
-In order to make your own validator you should simply create class implementing `UniversalValidator` and setup logic in `isValid(String target)` where `target` is a text to validate
+In order to make your own validator you should simply create class implementing `UniversalValidator` and setup logic in `isValid(String target)` method where `target` is a text to validate
 ```java
 public class ExampleValidator implements UniversalValidator {
     @Override